yalibert/QA_astroph/README.md

 	- the model is trained for 10 epochs, with batch size of 64.
 This takes a few hours on UBELIX (GPU 4090)

 A few notes:
-1-abstracts are spit (train/eval/test) before generating questions, so there should be no data leadking 2- the quality of the automatically generated Q&A is not huge.
+1-abstracts are split (train/eval/test) before generating questions, so there should be no data leadking 2- the quality of the automatically generated Q&A is not huge.
 For real application, it would be worth creating manually a sub-set of good quality questions (or at least removing the ones that are not good in the automatically generated dataset)